-The User ID enables the association of one or more sessions (and any activity within those sessions) with a unique and persistent ID that you send to Analytics.
+User-ID enables the association of one or more sessions (and the activity within those sessions) with a unique and persistent ID that you send to Analytics.

-To implement the User ID, you must be able to generate your own unique IDs, consistently assign IDs to users, and include these IDs wherever you send data to Analytics.
+To implement User-ID, you must be able to generate your own unique IDs, consistently assign IDs to users, and include these IDs wherever you send data to Analytics.

-For example, you could send the unique IDs generated by your own authentication system to Analytics as values for the User ID.
-Any engagement, like link clicks and page or screen navigation, that happen while a unique ID is assigned can be sent and connected in Analytics via the User ID.
+For example, you could send the unique IDs generated by your own authentication system to Analytics as values for User-ID.
+Any engagement, like link clicks and page or screen navigation, that happen while a unique ID is assigned can be sent to Analytics and connected via User-ID.

-In an Analytics implementation without the User ID feature, a unique user is counted each time your content is accessed from a different device and at each new session.
-For example, a search on a phone one day, purchase on a laptop three days later, and request for customer service on a tablet a month after that is counted as three unique users in a standard Analytics implementation - even if all these actions happen with an account sign-in.
-While you can collect data about each of these interactions and devices, you can’t determine if any relationships exist.
+In an Analytics implementation without the User-ID feature, a unique user is counted each time your content is accessed from a different device and each time there’s a new session.
+For example, a search on a phone one day, purchase on a laptop three days later, and request for customer service on a tablet a month after that are counted as three unique users in a standard Analytics implementation, even if all those actions took place while a user was signed in to an account.
+While you can collect data about each of those interactions and devices, you can’t determine their relevance to one another.
 You only see independent data points.

-When you implement the User ID, you can identify related actions and devices and connect these seemingly independent data points.
-That same search on a phone, purchase on a laptop, and re-engagement on a tablet that previously looked like three unrelated actions on unrelated devices can now be understood as three related actions on related devices.
-This gives context to your analysis and so you can get a holistic view of your users and their behaviors.
+When you implement User-ID, you can identify related actions and devices and connect these seemingly independent data points.
+That same search on a phone, purchase on a laptop, and re-engagement on a tablet that previously looked like three unrelated actions on unrelated devices can now be understood as one user’s interactions with your business.

-To set up the User ID, you must first enable the feature in your Analytics account and then modify your tracking code.
-Follow the User ID set up overview for guidance on enabling the feature in your account.
+To set up User-ID, you must first enable the feature in your Analytics account (Editor role required), and then modify your tracking code.
+Learn more

-Refer to our Developer Guides for information on how to add the User ID to your tracking code.
+Refer to the Developer documentation for information on how to add the User-ID to your tracking code.